Carlo Maria Maggi: Biography

-A native of Milan, Carlo Maria Maggi was secretary to the Senate of that city, and professor of Greek in the Palatine School.
-He was a close friend of Muratori, who edited his Rime Varie in 4 vols. at Milan in 1700.
+Maggi was a close friend of Ludovico Antonio Muratori, who edited his Rime Varie in 4 vols. at Milan in 1700.
 A larger edition was published in 1708 at Venice in 6 vols., entitled Poesie Varie.
 Maggi had already published a single volume with the title Rime Varie at Turin and Florence in 1688.
 Finally there appeared a volume entitled Rime e Prose at Venice in 1719.
+His comedies, written between 1694 and 1699, were published posthumously in 1701.